VigneshVSV/hololinked/README.md

         self._run = False
 ```

-in WoT Terminology, such an event becomes specified as an event affordance with subprotocol 'SSE':
+In WoT Terminology, such an event becomes specified as an event affordance with subprotocol SSE:

 ```JSON
 "intensity_measurement_event": {